Overview of PhD Program

 The progress of each doctoral student is followed regularly, at least once a year, by a committee consisting of the dissertation adviser and two to four other faculty members.
 Other committee members can come from either inside and/or outside the student’s department.
 The student and their adviser, with the consent of the Department chair, decide on the composition of this committee.
 The objective of the Dissertation Advisory Committee is to provide continuity in the evaluation of the student’s progress during the dissertation phase of the student’s training.
 Students should form their advisory committees and obtain IRB approval soon after passing their preliminary oral exams and well before the Office of Graduate Education and Research deadline.

 Each month, the Office of Graduate Education and Research will generate a report of the students who passed their Preliminary Oral Exam within the past three months.
 (Students receiving a conditional pass must meet the conditions before this contact is initiated.)
-An e-mail and “Dissertation Research Documentation Form” will be sent to the student and copied to the student’s Dissertation A (as identified on the Preliminary Oral Exam Committee) and the Academic Program Administrator.
+An e-mail and “Dissertation Research Documentation Form” will be sent to the student and copied to the student’s Dissertation A (as identified on the Preliminary Oral Exam Committee) and the HBS Doctoral Program Coordinator.
 The form is to be completed and returned within three months of contact (or six months past preliminary oral exam date) to the Office of Graduate Education and Research for tracking and inclusion in the student’s academic file.
-A copy is kept in the HBS Academic Office.
-This documentation will then be attached to the combined Appointment of Dissertation Readers’ and Final Oral Exam Committee Composition form in order to obtain final signatory approval from the Sr. Associate Dean for Academic Affairs.
+A copy is kept by the HBS Doctoral Program Coordinator.

 As noted in the “Milestones” table of this handbook, students should schedule meetings with their advisers at least once per term to review their dissertation progress.
-Students should also plan to meet at least once per year with their Dissertation Advisory Committee and provide this committee with a written progress report and a copy of the “HBS Doctoral Dissertation Progress Evaluation Form” (available from the HBS Academic Program Administrator) to be completed by the student’s adviser, attached to the progress report, and submitted to the HBS Academic Administrator for the student’s file.
+Students are required to meet at least once per year with their Dissertation Advisory Committee and provide this committee with a written progress report and a copy of the “HBS Doctoral Dissertation Progress Evaluation Form” (available from the HBS Doctoral Program Coordinator) to be completed by the student’s adviser, attached to the progress report, and submitted to the HBS Doctoral Program Coordinator for the student’s file.
 The first progress report and evaluation form should be completed by one year from the date the "Dissertation Research Documentation Form” was submitted.

-Completion of this requirement each year will be monitored by the student’s adviser and the Academic Program Administrator.
+Completion of this requirement each year will be monitored by the student’s adviser and the HBS Doctoral Program Coordinator.

 Dissertation Guidelines